milkbottledude/woodlands-jb_tracker/Documentation.md

 sns.heatmap(correlation_matrix, annot=True, fmt=".2f", cmap="RdBu")
 plt.show()
 ```
-The following parameters of the sns.heatmap() function serve different purposes to ensure the heatmap is outputted in a way we can understand more easily:
+The following parameters of the sns.heatmap() function serve different purposes to ensure the heatmap is outputted in a way we can understand more easily 🤓:

 - "annot=True" writes the correlation value inside the coloured boxes.
 If it were set to False, we would not see the number, just the heatmap colours

 - 'fmt=".2f"' makes sure all the correlation values inside the boxes are rounded to 2dp.
 Without this, the heatmap would be very messy with long and incomprehensive numbers strewn everywhere.

-- 'cmap="RdBu"' defines the red-blue colourmap in matplotlib, which makes it such that a squares of correlation values closer to -1 and 1 are coloured red and blue respectively, while those with values closer to 0 are more whitish in colour.
+- 'cmap="RdBu"' defines the red-blue colourmap in matplotlib, which makes it such that a squares of correlation values closer to -1 and 1 are coloured red 🟥 and blue 🟦 respectively, while those with values closer to 0 are more whitish in colour ⬜.

-Since we want to avoid numbers close to -1 as well as 1, I thought it would be good to make values further away from them be of a more contrasting colour (white), making the plot more decipherable.
+Since we want to avoid numbers close to -1 as well as 1, I thought it would be good to make values further away from them be of a more contrasting colour ⬜, making it easier to tell whether a square has a high (🟥🟦 = 👎) or low (⬜ = 👍) modulus correlation value.

 Here are the results: